jaredspecjr/independent-project-3/README.md

 ## Setup/Installation Requirements

-1. clone the roman-numeral repository
+1. clone the independent-project-3 repository
-2. open the roman-numeral folder
+2. open the beepboop folder
 3. double click or drag index.html to your browser
 4. that's it you're done!

 ## Known Bugs
-* Not a fully functional anything.
+*

 ## Technologies Used
 * HTML